GlenKPeterson/Paguro/README.md

 HashSet&lt;T&gt; toJavaHashSet()
 Set&lt;T&gt; toJavaUnmodSet()</code></pre>

+The View model implemented here is for lightweight, lazy, immutable, type-safe, and thread-safe transformations.
+The Sequence model is also memoized/cached, so it is useful for repeated queries.
+Sequence is most similar to the Clojure sequence abstraction, but it's pure Java and type-safe.
+Both allow processing in the smallest possible (and therefore laziest) increments.
+I find myself focusing on View more than Sequence because View seems to be adequite for most things I do.

 The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces (more or less) as "second class" functions in Java 7.
 When you switch to Java 8, you only need to change the import statement and remove the _ from the apply_() methods.
 The apply_() methods are there to deal with checked exceptions in lambdas in Java 7.